About Us Our Mission Statement: Upholding a breeder's oath "For the betterment of the breed"

 We feed a home made raw food diet of chicken and turkey.
 Our cats come from generations of raw fed cats, optimizing health by species appropriate nutrition which we are currently coming to understand may have more of an influence on genetics/mutation and predisposition to disease We believe in providing the best of medical care prior to your kittens coming home to you.
 They may have been examined by my veterinarian, and may have also been examined by specialists in their field should there be a question or need.
 Our cattery is microsporum canis negative (proven by continuous monitoring/testing of skin and hair) and FeLV negative.

 Our Maine Coon adultmales average between 17-20 pounds,(many of our males have come to a mature healthy weight of 24 pounds or more) and the adult females between 10-16.
-The colors that we produce are blue, brown, cameo, red, with or without white.
+The colors that we produce are brown, red, and silver, without white.
 While our goal is to create healthy show quality kittens, we will usually have beautiful pet quality kittens available.All kittens will be a good representation of the breed.
 Depending upon each kitten's individual development, the average age at which a kitten can go to its new home is 12-14 weeks.
 We neither recommend or encourage the use of FeLV or FIP vaccine.
 Neither vaccine is necessary for indoor-only cats, and the FIP vaccine has not been proven to be preventative enough to warrant its usage.

 Each kitten is sold with a contract to include spay/neuter agreement.
 Registration papers are provided upon written verification from your veterinarian that thesurgery has taken place.
 We do not allow declawing of our kittens.